hyphal-domenico/ewallace.github.io/manual/_posts/2022-11-04-lab-tips-tricks.md

   - seal the package
   - take package to Roger Land stores during working hours
   - ask for a tracking number and email that to the recipient, along with a description of the contents

+For reagent requests from other labs (non-PO so non-P&M) use the address:

+Edward Wallace lab
+c/o Roger Land Stores
+University of Edinburgh
+School of Biological Sciences
+G27 Roger Land Building
+Alexander Crum Brown Road
+Edinburgh
+EH9 3FF

+This ensures the item is delivered to the right Stores and which is helpful for deliveries outside of core hours or to prevent it from going to engineering stores or anywhere else.

 ## How to print posters